 In a city as forward-thinking as Manchester, you'll regularly find exhibitions featuring big names in the art world.
-If you're after contemporary flambouyance head to Manchester Art Gallery, while The Lowry will suit fans of the past or portraits, and the historic Whitworth Art Gallery has a bit of everything.
-Whatever your interest, there's a gallery for you.
+If you're after contemporary flamboyance head to Manchester Art Gallery, where permanent collections include fine art, craft and over 21,000 costumes and accessories that date back to the 1600's.
+The Lowry will suit fans of the past or portraits, as well as those intrigued by contemporary, digital art.
+The historic Whitworth Art Gallery has a bit of everything.

-It’s no exaggeration to say that Manchester’s Warehouse Project is one of the planet’s most celebrated clubbing destinations.
+Ready to cut some shapes?
+Good, because it’s no exaggeration to say that Manchester’s Warehouse Project is one of the planet’s most celebrated clubbing destinations.
 Its phenomenal success has seen the club move from the disused Boddingtons brewery near Strangeways prison, to a World War II air raid shelter underneath Manchester Piccadilly station with various stops in between.
 Regularly catering for 3,000-plus revellers, the party runs only 12 weeks a year (Sep-Dec) – culminating in an explosive New Year’s Day finale – but creates a storm of anticipation.
-Tickets for the Friday and Saturday sessions, and midweek gigs, cost around £30 and sell out fast.
-Past lineups have included live music (New Order, LCD Soundsytem) and DJ sets from the world’s foremost selectors (Andy C, Sasha and Ben UFO).
 With spin-off events running throughout the year at Old Granada Studios and Albert Hall, not forgetting the Parklife Festival every June, WHP has placed Manchester firmly on the international clubbing map, no matter what the season.

 Independent record stores such as Vinyl Exchange, Eastern Bloc and Piccadilly Records have been supplying Mancunians with good tunes for years.
 And they deserve our appreciation, as they have stood firm in the digital age.
 There are some gems outside the city centre, too.
 A quick trip to Burnage, for example, and you’ll find Sifters, immortalised in the Oasis song 'Shakermaker', while over the way in Chorlton, Kingbee Records offers an Aladdin’s cave of rare jewels in among the Wet Wet Wet and Meat Loaf albums nobody wants any more.
 In fact, so good is Kingbee's collection, that some have been known to regularly come all the way from New York to visit (with an empty suitcase).

+The Manchester outpost of Sealife Centre is no small affair.
 With 30 display tanks, more than 5,000 sea creatures and the chance to get up close and personal with a starfish, stroke a sea anemone or feel a crab's shell (don't worry, the claws are kept well out of it), Sea Life Manchester is the go to spot for fans of the submerged.
+Watch all kinds of deep sea creatures get fed, from turtles and seahorses to sharks.
 Plus these guys are big on conservation, so your hard-earned will help the world – which means you'll get a warm glow, too.

 The artisanal coffee scene in Manchester is thriving right now, so if you're craving a brew you won't have far to go.
 If you're in the Northern Quarter beeline for Takk, an Icelandic-style joint; seek out the sprawling, modernist Foundation Coffee House; or settle down in the quaint Fig & Sparrow, which places a sharp focus on locally sourced produce.
 On the other side of the city, in Deansgate, you'll find Pot Kettle Black in the Barton Arcade and the fuss-free Lupo Caffè Italiano.
 Local roasts are somewhat treasured in Manchester, so look out for Heart and Graft and ManCoCo when ordering.